mjhea0/jquery-madlibs/readme.md

 Go back and look at "index.html" in your text editor.
 You're looking at HTML.
 Put simply, HTML is the language used for creating websites, displayable in a web browser.
 Now open the "main.css" file.
 While HTML provides the structure, CSS makes webpages look pretty.
 Together, they are the fundamental building blocks for web pages.

 So, while we're on the topic of HTML, there are a number of different parts and rules.
-If I attempted to explain them all, this tutotial would last for days.
+If I attempted to explain them all, this tutorial would last for days.
 Fortunately, for this tutorial, you really only need to understand tags, elements, and selectors.

 ```html
 <div class="container">